 Federal law penalties for bribery can be even greater and often apply in cases that cross state lines or involve interstate commerce.

 If you have been charged with a bribery offense, call The Wright Law Group today.
 Our attorneys have the experience to help you prepare the best possible defense.
-Don’t wait, let us help you today!
-Call us at (702) 405-0001 for a free initial consultation.
+Call us now at (702) 405-0001 to arrange a consultation.